- Research Compliance Home

-RAA Certification is open to all employees with 50% or more research administration duties at time of application.
+The Research Administration Academy is open to any Duke University employee involved in research administration.
 RAA certification is a requirement for grant managers in the following Duke Human Resources job classifications: Grants and Contracts Administrator (2647); Grants and Contracts Manager (2648); Senior Grants and Contracts Manager (2649); Research Administrator (2627); Research Administration Manager (2628); Associate Director, Research Administration (2629).

 Successful completion of the following is required before an employee can participate in RAA:

 - Introduction to Duke Accounting and Business Practices – Duke University and School of Medicine

 - Introduction to Duke General Ledger Accounts – Research Administration

 - SAP University Reporting: Sponsored Projects

 - QuickStart Program